LeoLuo0320/MatureAI/docs/status.md

 <img width="700" alt="reward-graph" src="reward.png">

 To evaluate our model Qualitatively, we will keep track of the action taken by our agent.
 It is expected to survive as long as possible, which means that our agent should bypass obstacles and avoid hitting stones on boths sides of the road, which will trigger TNT in the future version.
-At the same time, it will collect gold and diamond as much as possible, without taking greate risk of dying.
+For now, We set a time limit for bombs in differentarea and detonate when the time is up.
+At the same time, our agent should learn to collect gold and diamond as much as possible, without taking greate risk of dying.

 # Remaining Goals and Challenges